Car Insurance for the College Student Explained

 Discounts for college students

 You don’t have to wait on college to explore ways to save money on auto insurance.
 However, with the new tuition expenses, this is as good a time as any to save money.
-There are several auto insurance discounts that come in handy when reviewing car insurance for the college student.
+There are several auto insurance discounts that come in handy when reviewing car insurance for college students.
 Here are a few:

-• Student Away (Without the Car)
+Student Away (Without the Car)

 If the car your young college student typically drive is registered to you (the parents), and the student will be living on campus, this discount may be for you.
 Each insurance carrier may call this discount by a unique name, but it all functions in the same way.
-If the student is a set number of miles away from the home (eg. 100 miles) then the parent’s policy may qualify for the “Student Away” discount.
+If the student is a set number of miles away from home (eg. 100 miles) then the parent’s policy may qualify for the “Student Away” discount.
 This makes sense, if the student is away they won’t be driving.
 They’ll only be operating the car when they come home for holiday or break.

-• Good Student Discount
+Good Student Discount

-Those good grades that go your student into college, will continue to benefit them during the college experience.
+Those good grades that get your student into college, will continue to benefit them during the college experience.
 Make sure to keep up the good work.
 That’s right, most insurance companies continue to offer a good student discount for unmarried, full-time students up to age 25.
 If you are unsure if your company offers this benefit, ask your insurance agent whether you qualify.
 Typically, the minimum grade point average to qualify is 3.0 – that’s a breeze for your young scholar!

-• Multi-Policy Discount
+Multi-Policy Discount

 If you already bundle your home and car insurance, then you and your child are already benefiting from this discount.
 However, if your college student needs to purchase their own policy and is renting an apartment, then they may also qualify for a discount when bundling their car and renters insurance policies.
 Renters’ insurance doesn’t cost much, so this makes a lot of financial sense.
 Note: not all insurance carriers offer multiple lines, so check to see if your insurance carrier can write both types of insurance.

-• Anti-Theft Device Discount
+Anti-Theft Device Discount

 Not all campuses are in good locations.
 Frequently, young students are living in areas that may have a higher frequency of theft or vandalism.
 Before moving into a new apartment near campus, it’s a good idea to research local crime statistics.
 This may help you select an apartment in a safer neighborhood.
 For this reason, if you’re going away to college and bringing your car, it may be a good time to purchase an anti-theft device.
 In fact, an anti-theft device may reduce the likelihood of your stuff being stolen, and save you a few dollars on car insurance.